Talbot Green

 Talbot Green (Tonysguboriau "lea of the barns") is a town (and electoral ward) just north of the M4 motorway, in the County Borough of Rhondda Cynon Taf, Wales in the United Kingdom.
 The town is part of Llantrisant Community Council.

 Geography

 Talbot Green is located at the mouth of the short and mountainous Ely Valley, between Mynydd Garthmaelwg (Llantrisant forest) and Y Graig (Llantrisant).
 The River Ely runs through along the town boundary before continuing to Pontyclun.
-The town is bordered by the hill town of Llantrisant to the east, the Village of Pontyclun to the south and Llanharan a few miles to the west.
+The town is bordered by the hill town of Llantrisant to the east, the town of Pontyclun to the south and the village of Llanharan a few miles to the west.